-A. System model
+A. System Model

 Fig. 1 shows an example of a WBAN system.
 There are many sensors uniformly distributed around the body to monitor the health status of the individual, and each of the sensors transmits vital data signals to the coordinator.
 In a WBAN system based on the one-hop star topology, all of the sensors transmit their data directly to the coordinator.
 The data packets are generated at each sensor by its access probability.
-After receiving the information signal from the coordinator, the sensors can estimate the distance and channel condition between the coordinator.
-The appropriately adjusts its transmit power in order to transmit the signal to the coordinator.
-The appropriate transmit power is determined such that the signal-to-noise ratio (SNR) at the receiver sites equals the threshold of the desired SNR ( $dSNR{\rm thres}$ ).
-The sensor senses that the channel is busy if the SNR of the received signal is higher than the threshold of the effective SNR ( $eSNR{thres}$ ).
-Normally, $dSNR{thres} > eSNR{thres}$ .
-The transmission fails if the sensor fails to receive an immediate acknowledgement (I-ACK)
+After receiving the information signal from the coordinator, the sensors can estimate the distance and channel condition between the coordinator and themselves.
+Thus, each sensor appropriately adjusts its transmit power in order to transmit the signal to the coordinator.
+The apbit error rate (BER) is assumed to be very small and can be considered to be negligible.
+We assume that there are no packet losses due to buffer overflows.